Hon Hai says to focus on content creation to drive value

 He said in June the company would focus on developing new technologies, intellectual property rights and e-commerce, in a bid to move away from the its core contract manufacturing business that yields low margins, with research and development, software and patent rights the focal points.

-It won a license for two bands in Taiwan's domestic fourth-generation (4G) mobile spectrum on Wednesday for a total bidding price of T$9.18 billion ($312.19 million), a deal which a fund manager said was good for the company to diversify into a high-margin business.
+It won a licence for two bands in Taiwan's domestic fourth-generation (4G) mobile spectrum on Wednesday for a total bidding price of T$9.18 billion, a deal which a fund manager said was good for the company to diversify into a high-margin business.